-The workshop exposes students to the substantive and procedural law, as well as the ethical rules, pertaining to expert witness testimony.
-Moreover, it provides a realistic courtroom setting where students will learn to conduct and defend a series of expert witness examinations and cross-examinations in a simulated environment under the direction and guidance of experienced attorneys who will serve as the workshop faculty.
+The Expert Witness Skills Workshop exposes students to the substantive and procedural law, as well as the ethical rules, pertaining to expert witness testimony.
+It also provides a realistic courtroom setting where students will learn to conduct and defend a series of expert witness examinations and cross-examinations in a simulated environment under the direction and guidance of experienced attorneys who serve as the workshop faculty.

 Due Diligence Workshop

-The workshop exposes students to the due diligence process that is critical to every business transaction.
+The Due Diligence Workshop exposes students to the due diligence process that is critical to every business transaction.
 In a realistic due diligence setting, students learn the fundamental scope and goals of the process, identify the typical issues that must be analyzed, practice using a framework for systematically accumulating information, and understand how that information may affect the structure of the transaction and the content of the agreement that memorializes it.
-The course is taught by KU Law faculty and experienced transactional attorneys.
+KU Law faculty and experienced transactional attorneys teach the course.